LM-Commons/LmcRbac/docs/versioned_docs/version-2.2/quick-start.md

 ## Basic authorization

-The authorization service can get retrieved from the container and used to check if a permission is granted to an identity:
+The authorization service can get retrieved from the service manager container and used to check if a permission is granted to an identity:

 ```php